Bohr chaoticity of principal algebraic actions and Riesz product measures: Introduction

-Bohr chaotic dynamical systems must have positive entropy because there exist non-trivial weight sequences which are orthogonal to all topological dynamical systems of zero entropy: for example, almost all $(\frac{1}{2}, \frac{1}{2})$-Bernoulli sequences taking values $-1$ and $1$ (see \cite{L0}).

-On the other hand, the results of Downarowicz and Serafin show that positivity of entropy is not sufficient for Bohr chaoticity.
-It is thus a very natural and interesting question to identify the Bohr chaotic systems.

-Several basic results on Bohr chaoticity have been obtained in \cite{FFS}: \begin{itemize} \item Any extension of a Bohr chaotic topological dynamical system is Bohr chaotic; \item No uniquely ergodic dynamical system is Bohr chaotic; \item All affine toral endomorphisms of positive entropy are Bohr chaotic; \item All systems having an $m$-order horseshoe, $m\ge 1$, are Bohr chaotic.
-By an $m$-order horseshoe $K$ of a system $(X, T)$ we mean a $T^m$-invariant closed non-empty set $K\subset X$ such that the subsystem $(K, T^m)$ is conjugate either to the one-sided shift $(\{0, 1\}^\mathbb{N}, \sigma )$ or to the two-sided shift $(\{0,1\}^\mathbb{Z}, \sigma )$.
+Bohr chaotic systems must have positive entropy: for example, almost all $(\frac12,\frac12)$ Bernoulli sequences taking values $-1$ and $1$ are orthogonal to every topological dynamical system $(X,T)$ with zero entropy (see \cite{L0}).
+We list some further basic results on Bohr chaoticity, taken from \cite{FFS}: \begin{itemize} \item Any extension of a Bohr chaotic topological dynamical system is Bohr chaotic; \item If a topological dynamical system $(X,T)$ has a nonempty, closed, $T$-invariant subset $Y\subset X$ such that $(Y,T|_Y)$ is Bohr chaotic, then $(X,T)$ is Bohr chaotic; \item No uniquely ergodic dynamical system is Bohr chaotic (this is generalized by Tal \cite{Tal} to systems having at most countably many ergodic measures); \item All affine toral endomorphisms of positive entropy are Bohr chaotic; \item All systems having an $m$-order horseshoe, $m\ge 1$, are Bohr chaotic.
+By an $m$-order horseshoe $K$ of a system $(X, T)$ we mean a $T^m$-invariant closed non-empty set $K\subset X$ such that the subsystem $(K, T^m)$ is conjugate either to the one-sided shift $(\{0, 1\}^\mathbb{N}, \sigma )$ or to the two-sided shift $(\{0,1\}^\mathbb{Z}, \sigma )$. \item All subshifts of finite type with positive entropy are Bohr chaotic; \item All piecewise monotone $C^1$ interval maps of positive entropy are Bohr chaotic.
+For example, the $\beta$-shifts with $\beta >1$; \item Every $C^{1+\delta}$ ($\delta>0$) diffeomorphism of a compact smooth manifold admitting an ergodic non-atomic Borel probability invariant measure with non-zero Lyapunov exponents is Bohr chaotic. \end{itemize} The reason for the last two classes is that any such system admits a subsystem which is conjugate to a subshift of finite type of positive entropy (\cite{Katok1980}, \cite{Young1981}).